 Future mindfulness master

 As a student, the pressure to succeed – to achieve top grades and gain relevant workplace skills, while also making new friends and having experiences worth showing off on social media – can feel overwhelming.
-But sometimes, says University of Glasgow postgraduate psychology student Chloe Walsh, the best way to reach your potential is to do nothing and relax.
+But sometimes, says Chloe, the best way to reach your potential is to do nothing and relax.

 "If someone is off work, perhaps they’ve broken their leg, then there's no question that they're hurt.
 There's a doctor; there's an x-ray you can show.
 But if someone is depressed, then they can't show an x-ray.
 I want to make it as easy for someone to see a psychologist as it is for them to see a GP, by normalising that and spreading the message that mental health is important – just as important as physical health.